HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US09/01.requirements-engineering/US09-requirements.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The player should choose the locomotive from a list of available locomotives for the scenario as well as a current date.
-* The player must have sufficient budget to purchase the locomotive.

 ### 1.4.
 Found out Dependencies